|Williams Deacons Bank, and

 The basis of Williams Deacons was a company founded in the north-west of England, established in 1836 as the Manchester and Salford Bank.
 In 1890 the expanding firm took over their London agent, Williams, Deacon & Co. and moved its headquarters to London, It traded for a while as 'Williams Deacon & Manchester & Salford Bank' Ltd before adopting the simplified title in 1901.
 Having grown by acquiring several smaller banks over the years, the company was purchased by the Royal Bank of Scotland, keen to expand into England, in 1930, but did not initially change its trading name for another four decades.

-The postcard picture above dates from around 1950.
+The postcard picture above possibly dates from the late 1930s; the cars have been identified as a 1930s Rover, either a 10 or 12 HP, on the left, and almost certainly a late 1930s Lanchester 10 HP, the smallest Lanchester ever produced, would have had a preselector gearbox.
 No cash machine, or disabled ramp, in those days of course, and the building has a symmetrical appearance, with a door at each end.
 The northerly door, probably the entrance to the manager's flat above, was later removed and replaced by a window.
 Notice the flagpole attached to the building; a 1960s postcard shows very much the same scene.
 Part of what we now know as the 'green' was used as parking space in those days; a 1970s proposal to turn it completely into a 67-place car park was passed by the Council planners but abandoned after a public outcry orchestrated by the residents of the nearby Davenport park private estate.

 Former employee Peter Cross has written some of his memories of the 1960s for us: